 Biomedical Engineering -- Biomedical engineering is firmly based in engineering and in the life sciences.
 It integrates medicine and engineering in the effort against illness and disease by providing appropriate products, tools and techniques for research, diagnosis and treatment by healthcare professionals.

 Computer Architecture/Digital VLSI -- VLSI designers and computer architects design computer system hardware, including how the CPU communicates with various types of memory, and high-performance multi-processor systems.
-VLSI design focuses on the lower levels of abstraction: transistor-level and physical-level design; whereas computer architecture focusses on the higher levels of abstraction: architecture and gate-level design.
+VLSI design focuses on the lower levels of abstraction: transistor-level and physical-level design; whereas computer architecture focuses on the higher levels of abstraction: architecture and gate-level design.

 Cyber Physical Systems -- Cyber physical systems deals with the interaction of computing elements monitoring/controlling physical entities, often in a large network.